anindhya1/anindhya1/README.md

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------

 ## Current Projects
-- **Personal Knowledge Management Tool** – a personal knowledge management tool that extracts insights from articles, transcripts, and documents using **KeyBERT, spaCy, REBEL, and semantic embeddings**.
+- **Personal Knowledge Management Tool** – A tool that extracts insights from articles, transcripts, and documents using **KeyBERT, spaCy, REBEL, and semantic embeddings**.
 - Exploring **multi-agent systems** for different use cases.

 ---------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------